 Below is a short video summarising the above specs.

 Which Racket should you buy?

-If you are still not sure which of the above rackets you should buy, then check out our recommendations below that are based on your level of skill as a tennis player and your playing style.
+If you are still not sure which of the above rackets you should buy, then check out my recommendations below that are based on your level of skill as a player and your playing style.

-If I was starting tennis again myself, I would probably opt for the Wilson Clash 100 as it is a very arm friendly tennis racket that is very forgiving on off center shots.
+If I was starting tennis again myself, I would probably opt for the C100 as it is a very arm friendly racket that is very forgiving on off center shots.

-Again both of these rackets would suit intermediate tennis players.
-If you want a bit more control then I would opt for the Ezone 100 but if you want a more forgiving and comfortable racket then I would go with the Clash 100.
+Again both of these tennis rackets would suit intermediate tennis players but if you want a bit more control then I would opt for the E100 or if you want a more forgiving and comfortable frame then I would go with the C100.

 Tennis Players with Tennis Elbow

-Without question, the Clash 100 is the better tennis racket in terms of arm friendliness as it has a much lower stiffness rating than the Ezone 100.
+Without question, the C100 is the better tennis racket in terms of arm friendliness as it has a much lower stiffness rating than the E100.